loonpwn/api.harlanzw.com/README.md

 This project uses a docker container which will host our site for us and be able to build all of our assets for us.
 Some useful commands:
 - `docker-compose restart` - Restart the container
-- `docker exec -it harlanzw bash` - Attach yourself to the container
+- `docker exec -it mcgrath bash` - Attach yourself to the container

 #### **Plugins**